tendermint/go-amino/README.md

 Interfaces.

 An interface value is typically a struct, but it doesn't need to be.
-The last 3 bits of the prefix bytes are typ3 bits, so a scanner can recursively traverse the fields and elements of the value.
+The last 3 bits of the written prefix bytes are the concrete type's typ3 bits, so a scanner can recursively traverse the fields and elements of the value.
 A nil interface value is encoded by four zero bytes in place of the 4 prefix bytes.
 Of course, a nil struct field value is not encoded at all.

 ## Wire in other langauges